elsevierlabs-os/cpld-viewer/README.md

 ### Always Dereference IRIs
 When set to `true`, every time an IRI resource is clicked in the UI, the extension will attempt to dereference the IRI and populate the internal store with the retrieved triples.

-### Has Part IRI
-The viewer uses a "has part" relation to determine what the relevant parts of the document are that need to be used to show associated triples.
-The default is `https://schema.org/hasPart`.
-If your data does not show up in the viewer, make sure the "has part" relation in the setting matches the one in your data.

 ### Load Local Contexts
 Standard JSON-LD libraries will only load files through dereferencing, or assume that the JSON-LD file is hosted on an HTTP server.
 Setting this option to `true` will make the extension attempt to load JSON-LD context files from a local path.
 This means that a JSON-LD file can refer to its context using an abbreviated IRI.